maryleboy/DnD/Kyle_Campaign/Lettree/Military_development_plan/lettree_policing_and_military_development_plan.md

 ### Make Up:
 #### Law Enforcement and Military Branches:
 ##### **The Red Plume City Gendarmerie**:
-- A mixed general purpose force responsible for the day to day responsibilities of law enforcement and all branches of the Lettree Military, joined to maximise minimal available manpower to create a single largest viable force of action
+- A mixed general purpose force responsible for the day to day responsibilities of law enforcement and all branches of the Lettree Military, joined to maximise minimal available manpower to create a single largest viable force of action.
 - Led by **Chief Commissioner Scarlet Husband the Winged**
     - Skilled artificer.
-    - Chosen for this role on account of his broad knowledge of both magecraft and it's physical aplication as well as non linear problem solving capability required for engineering.
+    - Chosen for this role on account of his broad knowledge of both magecraft and it's physical aplication as well as the non linear problem solving capability required for engineering.
-    - Intended to form macro scale strategic plans through use of his own knowledge as well as the ability to ingest recommendations and advise from other skilled advisors and unify many voices into a comprehesive and cohesive strategy.
+    - Intended to form macro scale strategic plans through use of his own knowledge as well as the ability to ingest recommendations and advise from other skilled advisors and unify many voices into a single comprehesive and cohesive strategy.

 ![image](scarlet_husband_the_winged.jpg "Chief Commissioner Scarlet Husband the Winged")
 - Supported by **Interim Deputy Commissioner Silas**